 Today, organizations need to do more with less, and as economic downturns occur and disruption puts further strain on the workforce, payroll teams will have a heavier workload and greater pressure to deliver payroll accurately and on time.

 There is also an increased risk of absenteeism as these essential employees may become ill due to a crisis such as COVID-19 or a need to take care of sick or vulnerable family members.
 Organizations must determine whether they have enough staff to address legislation in multiple regions, deliver pay accurately and on time to remote employees, and fill talent gaps when people leave.

 Action: If payroll talent isn’t given the technology needed to do their job efficiently and with fewer errors, they will spend time fixing issues associated with manual data entry and processes.
-In a recent Constellation Research analysis, Holger Mueller, VP and Principal Analyst says that the best practices of running payroll when ready and needed are now archaic, stating that real-time payroll is “now a standard for both employees and managers who want and need to make smart payroll-related decisions.”
+In a Constellation Research analysis, Holger Mueller, VP and Principal Analyst says that the best practices of running payroll when ready and needed are now archaic, stating that real-time payroll is “now a standard for both employees and managers who want and need to make smart payroll-related decisions.”

 Integrating payroll, time, and HR data into a single system can help cut down on reporting time and make data management much easier for payroll teams – avoiding the “payroll crunch” at the end of the pay period.
 Organizations can leverage payroll software that continuously calculates and updates payroll data immediately, cutting back on wasted time and helping to reduce the number of errors.